-Failure in one or more of these general standards, as applied to the 'specific standards' should not necessarily prevent the accreditation, or the continuation of the accreditation, of a particular institution.
-However, where the Panel agree there is a pattern of these 'general standards' not being met across one of more of the 'specific standards' then it is likely that accreditation may require the submission of further documents, a visit, be conditional, or that it may be refused; dependent on the seriousness and frequency of the failings.
+Failure in one or more of these general standards, as applied to the 'specific standards' should not necessarily prevent the accreditation, or the continuation of the accreditation, of a particular organisation.
+However, where the Panel or Sub-Committee agree there is a pattern of these 'general standards' not being met across one of more of the 'specific standards' then it is likely that accreditation may require the submission of further information and documentation, require an onsite visit, be conditional, or be refused; dependent on the significance of the failings.

-The Panel can waive, for a set period or for the whole period of accreditation, any standard, criteria, or condition contained within this document.
-The Panel will only do so where an Applicant has provided detailed information as to why the relevant criteria is not being/going to be met along with an educationally justifiable alternative, solution, or substitute.
+The Panel can recommend waiving, for a set period or for the whole period of accreditation, any general standard as detailed herein.

+The Sub-Committee will only do so where an Applicant has provided detailed information as to why the relevant criteria is not being/going to be met along with a pedagogically justifiable alternative, solution, or substitute.